Tiget1998/RCT3_audiofix/README.md

 # RCT3_audiofix
 Script that fixes the crackling audio from Roller Coaster Tycoon 3 on Linux.
-The music is distorted due to the poor support for ".wma" files within proton.
+The music is distorted due to the poor support for ".wma" files within proton/wine.
 This script will convert these ".wma" files to regular ".mp3" files, but leaves the extension as ".wma" to prevent the game from malfunctioning.

 # Requirements